alexpap1996/pliroforiakaSistimatIstou2022/README.md

 ﻿# pliroforiakaSistimatIstou2022

-To start the app:
+To start the react app:
-cd into /site/ folder
+cd into /pliroforiaka_app/ folder
 npm start